zenna/Sigma.jl/docs/source/univariate.rst

 ====================================

 The following is a list of the primitive univariate random variables currently supported in Sigma.
-In addition to categorising random variables by their. by their output type, we distinguish between random variables which can and cannot be expressed in closed form.
+In addition to categorising random variables by their output type, we distinguish between random variables which can and cannot be expressed in closed form.
 This is because there are currently restrictions on where random variables without a closed form solution (e.g. normal) can be used.